Ethical Principles and Publication Policy

 • People who have not contributed to the study at the intellectual level should not be indicated/assigned as authors.

-• Authors have to follow the related national and international rules and regulations, if their studies include animal and/or human subjects (for example, WMA Helsinki Declaration, PHS Policy on Humane Care and Use of Laboratory Animals, The EU Directive on the Use of Animals); to prove that the necessary permissions and approvals are provided; to respect the privacy of subjects/participants.
+• Authors have to follow the related national and international rules and regulations if their studies include animal and/or human subjects (for example, WMA Helsinki Declaration, PHS Policy on Humane Care and Use of Laboratory Animals, World Association of Medical Editors, and the EU Directive on the Use of Animals), to prove that the necessary permissions and approvals are provided, and to respect the privacy of subjects and participants.

-• If the manuscripts submitted to be published are subject of conflicting interests or relations, these must be shared with the editor and the publisher.
-If it is seen necessary, providing and annex or error proclaim or withdrawing the manuscript.
+• If the manuscripts submitted to be published are subject to conflicting interests or relationships, these must be shared with the editor and the publisher.
+If it is seen necessary, providing an annex or announcing or withdrawing the manuscript.

-• During the peer reviewing processes, authors might be required to provide the raw data they used in their studies to the Editorial Board.
-So, they are expected to share the relevant data with the Editorial Board and to keep safe all relevant to data at least for five years.
+• During the peer review process, authors might be required to provide the raw data they used in their studies to the Editorial Board.
+So, they are expected to share the relevant data with the Editorial Board and to keep all relevant data safe for at least five years.

-• Author(s) bears the responsibility to inform the editor of the journal or publisher if they happen to notice a mistake in their study which is in early release or publication process and to cooperate with the editors during the correction or withdrawal process.
+• The author(s) bear the responsibility to inform the editor of the journal or publisher if they happen to notice a mistake in their study, which is in the early release or publication process, and to cooperate with the editors during the correction or withdrawal process.

 Ethics Committee Permission and Approval